ctaylor463/academic-kickstart/content/publication/taylor1_2019.md

 +++
-title = "The Cicada Song: the Impact of Insecticides on Infant Health and Long-term Outcomes"
+title = "The Cicada Song: the Impact of Insecticides on Infant Health and Long-term Outcomes, CEEP Working Paper, 2019"

 # Date first published.
 date = "2019-09-01"